How to Transfer Large Amounts of Money Internationally

 Banks may ‘negotiate’ the cheque and credit it early but there is usually a substantial fee for this.

-What’s more, the exchange rate markup is usually somewhere between 4-8%.
-It costs an arm and a leg.
+What’s more, the exchange rate markup is usually somewhere between 5%.

 Bank-to-bank